Busy Notre Dame grad says his mission-focused high school is unlike any other.

 Scheessele puts that way of life into real "action" as he's been involved in the school's Christians In Action (CIA), a student-run peer-ministry club, for three years and currently is the student co-director of liturgy.
 He also belongs to several CIA committees, including the Great Give, Adoration, and Stations of the Cross committees.
 Along with his fellow CIA members, Scheessele organizes liturgical events and usually helps out as well.
 Plus he's been working as a sacristan at all school masses, prepping the gym for mass and helping to break everything down afterwards.

-Some of the other clubs he's involved in include the student newspaper where he's been a permanent staff writer since his freshman year.
+Some of the other clubs he's been involved in include the student newspaper where he's been a permanent staff writer since his freshman year.
 "I mainly write movie reviews and interview students on a variety of topics."

 And he's been a member of the school's Model United Nations since his freshman year.
 "In MUN, we engage in simulations of real UN issues with other schools to learn about diplomacy, debate and other political issues in our world today," he said.